 Let’s call it the elephant in the bedroom.
 Something isn’t working right and you need to fix it.

-Erectile dysfunction can be caused by several other physical problems besides obesity and obesity-related diseases, including:
+ED can be caused by several other physical problems besides obesity and obesity-related diseases, including:

 - low testosterone levels

 Taking certain prescription medications can also lead to ED.

 Peyronie’s disease involves abnormal curvature of the penis during an erection.
 This can cause ED as fibrous scar tissue develops under the skin of the penis.
 Other symptoms of Peyronie’s include pain during an erection and intercourse.